daniyyell-dev/csv_to_arff_WEKA/README.md

 ## Overview

 This Python script converts a CSV (Comma-Separated Values) file to ARFF (Attribute-Relation File Format), a popular data format used in machine learning.
 The conversion process involves transforming column names and data from a CSV file into the required ARFF format.
-This was inspird by https://ikuz.eu/ikuz.eu/csv2arff/ but the site is limited to 100MB upload file at a time (Date accessed: December 21, 2023) and unfortuanalty I have arround 369MB.
+This was inspird by [IKUZ]( https://ikuz.eu/ikuz.eu/csv2arff/) but the site is limited to 100MB upload file at a time (Date accessed: December 21, 2023) and unfortuanalty I have arround 369MB.

 ## Requirements